The Story of RUSH Construction, Inc.

-Not only has RUSH never failed to deliver a project on time, but our Titusville-based, employee-owned company also is one of only two companies based in Florida to be named a Certified Green Contractor by Associated Builders and Contractors (ABC), Inc. RUSH currently has over 3.17 million man hours without any lost time due to injury and has received numerous safety awards, including the highest safety recognition by the U.S. Army Corps of Engineers and ABC.
+Not only has RUSH never failed to deliver a project on time, but our Titusville-based, employee-owned company also is one of only two companies based in Florida to be named a Certified Green Contractor by Associated Builders and Contractors (ABC), Inc. RUSH currently has over 3.17 million man hours without any lost time due to injury and has received numerous safety awards, including the highest safety recognition by the U.S. Arman-hours of Engineers and ABC.
 We have additionally received two significant honors from NASA – the Public Service Group Achievement Award and the first-ever Environmental Recognition Award at Kennedy Space Center.

 Respecting the Past, Energizing the Future: Our Strategic Sabbatical

 Although the company has been operating since 1984, there is a new energy in the office these days as it continues to diversify and add more commercial and medical work to its portfolio.
 In this fresh approach, RUSH continues to reinvent itself as the industry evolves, and Founder and Chairman Eduardo Rabel jokingly refers to it as a “30+ year-old startup” that has continued to grow over each year.

 Founded in 1984, RUSH worked exclusively with the U.S. Air Force and Martin Marietta (which later became Lockheed Martin) for the first eight to 10 years of its existence.
 While the company was doing well, it reached a crossroad in 1996 when Rabel wanted to either improve the company or stop doing business entirely.
 His next approach was certainly unique, and some may say risky, he put three key employees on a one-year paid leave and put the company on sabbatical.